Softala-MLOPS/Supercomputing-review/Notebook reviews.md

 # Part 4
 [Link to part 4](https://github.com/K123AsJ0k1/multi-cloud-hpc-oss-mlops-platform/blob/studying/tutorials/integration/studying/tutorial_for_integration_part_4.ipynb)

-## Summary
-- Apache Airflow is used as a platform to programmatically monitor workflows.
-We can also create and schedule the workflows with it.
-- The workflow blueprint are called DAGs and they are run similarly to kubeflow pipelines.
-When the workflow develops, we can modity the Submitter and Forwarder automation by modifying the DAGs.
-- TriggerDagRUnOperator is a operator that we can use to create a complex DAG that triggers smaller DAGs by defining the sub DAGs.
-- Hooks in Airflow are high-level interfaces to external platforms that remove the need to write low-level code.
-- Most of the documentation is showing the logs and code in practice that is necessary for the creation of the Airflow integration.

 ## What works
 Huang:
 - Lots of good information, provided there is time